 King’s College London Summer English Courses are the most central English and culture summer programme in London, designed for international students who want to explore all that London has to offer whilst learning English language.
-It’s an educational programme integrating intensive English studies with activities and culture visits in London and beyond.
+It’s an educational programme integrating intensive English studies with activities and culture visits in the UK.

-The structured programme, based at Kings College London’s main Strand Campus, combines 25 hours of intensive English Language tuition per week with at least seven culture visits to London’s most famous landmarks, museums and attractions, and two days culture visits outside London over a two-week stay.
+The structured programme, based at Kings College London’s main Strand Campus, combines 25 hours of intensive English Language tuition with two day cultural visits per week.
 Students follow a structured communicative English Language syllabus with the emphasis on Speaking and Listening skills.
 It also includes several hours of ‘interactive English’ in which students create their own videos, newspaper articles, blogs or drama productions.

 Students are given an English level assessment on the first morning to make sure they are placed in the right class to really enjoy and learn as much as possible.
 They will be taught by qualified EFL (English as a Foreign Language) teachers who have ability to make language learning fun.
 Students will also have opportunity to study some of their favourite subjects in English, through European groundbreaking teaching method CLIL (Content and Language Integrated Learning).
 This provides added motivation and engagement for students by studying topics directly related to their interests.